vi/websocat/doc/overlays.md

 {{#include overlays_header.md}}
 ## LengthPrefixedChunks

-Convert downstream stream-oriended socket to packet-oriended socket by prefixing each message with its length (and maybe other flags, depending on options).
+Convert downstream stream-oriented socket to packet-oriented socket by prefixing each message with its length (and maybe other flags, depending on options).

 Prefixes: